Frontier Nursing Service: Establishment of FNS and early years

+Development of the Frontier Graduate School of Midwifery

 Upon the outbreak of World War II Breckinridge no longer could send American nurses to Britain where they had been going for midwifery training.
 To prevent this from slowing its operations, the Frontier Nursing Service quickly established the Frontier Graduate School of Midwifery.
 The first class matriculated in November 1939, and the school has operated ever since.
-Reva Rubin which was one of the first specialists in maternity nursing worked here.In 1970, the school's name was changed to the Frontier School of Midwifery and Family Nursing (FSMFN).
+The 6-month course was based on the curriculum of the Central Midwives Board of England and Scotland, and every student was required to participate in 20 midwifery cases.
+The first two classes were paid for by scholarships.
+Reva Rubin who was one of the first specialists in maternity nursing worked here.FNS trained students and for other agencies.
+By 1952, 122 graduates worked in the U.S. and foreign countries such as the Philippines, Japan, Alaska, India, Thailand, Africa, South Africa, and Latin America.
+By 1966, 285 qualified nurse-midwives worked in the U.S. and abroad, including The Philippines, New Guinea, Thailand, South Korea, Canada, France and some parts of Africa and South America.
+In 1970, the school's name was changed to the Frontier School of Midwifery and Family Nursing (FSMFN).
 Now named Frontier Nursing University, it offers distance education to train its students.
 The Frontier Nursing Service was the subject of the 1931 documentary film, The Forgotten Frontier.